Ramicho/static-web-s3-cf/README.md

 ## Steps to Solution

-- Step 1: Download or clone project definition from `clarusway` repo on Github
+- Step 1: Download or clone project definition from `myrepo` repo on Github

 - Step 2: Create project folder for local public repo on your pc